 To begin installing Ubuntu from a live/install Desktop CD/DVD, insert the disk in the computer and boot the system.
+The system displays the Language menu (Figure 3-1).
+If you do nothing, after 30 seconds the system boots to a live session using the highlighted language.
+If you press any key before the 30 seconds is up, the system stops its countdown.

-The system displays the initial install screen (Figure 3-1).
-Refer to "BIOS setup" on page 26 if the system does not boot from the CD/DVD.
-See "The Function Keys" on page 62 for information about changing the language, keyboard, and accessibility features the live session uses.
+From the Language menu, press RETURN to select this highlighted language and display the initial install screen (Figure 3-2).
+Before you press RETURN, you can use the ARROW keys to select the language you want Ubuntu to use during a live session.
+Refer to "BIOS setup" on page 28 if the system does not boot from the CD/DVD.
+See "The Function Keys" on page 67 for information about changing the language, keyboard layout, and accessibility features used by the live session.

-The menu on the initial install screen differs depending on which edition of Ubuntu (page 28) you are installing; along the bottom of the screen, the labels for the function keys remain the same.
-To the left of the menu, the live (desktop) CD/DVD displays a counter that counts down from 30 to 1; when the counter reaches 0, Ubuntu boots the system.
-When you press a key (other than RETURN) before the counter reaches 0, the counter stops and the system waits for you to make a selection from the menu.
-The installation-only (Alternate and Server) CDs do not have a counter, but rather wait for you to make a selection.
+The menu on the initial install screen differs depending on which edition of Ubuntu (page 31) you are installing; along the bottom of the screen, the labels for the function keys remain the same.
 This section describes how to boot into a live session and how to install Ubuntu from that session.